 Learn to work with the most common Git commands, and use GitHub to clone, explore, and create templates from existing projects.

 1h 21m • COURSE

-Learn how to incorporate different kind of software testing into your development cycle and start testing, recording, and resolving defects.
+Learn how to incorporate different kinds of software testing into your development cycle to help your team meet quality goals with every release.

 Plan Your Next Play in IT with Patricia Phillips

 Find your next job in IT.
 Learn how to set career goals, find job listings, and handle IT job applications and interviews.

 Jungwoo Ryoo teaches IT, cyber security, and risk analysis at Penn State.